Soapy7261/Simple_badwordblocker.py/readme.md

 Installing Disnake on other Operating system's: **pip install disnake**

-You have to install git.
+You also have to install git.
 Please google how you do that for your Operating System.

 Installing Disnake on Git: **git clone https://github.com/EQUENOS/disnake**